-Surgical Associates Bariatrics Division is located in Lincoln, Nebraska features Dr. Benjamin Hung, and Dr. Raymond Tadeucci and Dr. Christopher Crawford.
+Surgical Associates Bariatrics Division is located in Lincoln, Nebraska and features Dr. Benjamin Hung, Dr. Raymond Taddeucci, and Dr. Christopher Crawford.
 Our physicians perform weight loss procedures such as gastric bypass, gastric sleeve and lap band surgery.
 To find out if weight loss surgery is right for you, please review the following:

 Gastric Lap Band Surgery

 The FDA approved the expanded use of the LAP-BAND® adjustable gastric banding system for obese adults.
 Obese adults with a BMI of 30-40 with at least one obesity related comorbid condition now qualify for LAP-BAND® System procedure when all other conservative weight-loss therapies have failed.